 2022-2027 FIVE-YEAR CORPORATE SCORECARD DEFINITIONS PRIORITY OBJECTIVES KEY PERFORMANCE INDICATOR DEFINITION 16.A Community satisfaction citywide survey (score 1-5) Measures the score on the community satisfaction citywide survey.
 A statistically valid, scientifically defensible score from the annual survey of residents' perceptions of the overall performance of the City's safety and security services.
 The measure is given against a non-symmetrical Likert scale, where 1 is poor, 2 is fair, 3 is good, 4 is very good, and 5 is excellent.
 The objective is to improve the current customer satisfaction level.
 16.B Opinion of independent rating agency Measure the opinion of the independent rating agency.
 A report that reflects the creditworthiness of an institution to repay long-term and short-term liabilities.
 Credit ratings provide an analysis of the City's key financial data and are performed by an independent agency to assess the City's ability to meet short and long-term financial obligations.
 Indicator standard/norm/benchmark: The highest rating possible for local government, which is also subject to the country's sovereign rating.
-16.C Opinion of the Auditor-General Measures the opinion of the AG.
-The indicator measures good governance and accounting practices and will be evaluated and considered by the AG in determining their opinion.
-The AG has various approved opinions and the City will be measured against these opinions based on the outcome of the audit.
+16.C Audit Outcome (GG3.1) The Audit Opinion is defined by the Auditor-General.
+It is given across a qualitative, ordinal scale including: Unqualified with no findings; Unqualified with findings; Qualified with findings; Adverse with findings; and Disclaimed with findings.
+For those who have not completed the process 'Outstanding audits' are recorded.
 A capable and collaborative city government 16.
-A capable and collaborative city government 16.D Spend of capital budget (%) (NKPI) Measures the extent to which capital expenditure has been spent based on the original budget during the financial year.
-Capital expenditure is all costs incurred by the municipality to acquire, upgrade, and renew physical assets such as property, plants, buildings, technology, or equipment.
-Proxy measure for NKPI per MSA Regulation 10(c).
-Proxy measure for C88 FM1.11. government 16.E Cash/cost coverage ratio (NKPI) Measures the cash/cost coverage ratio.
+A capable and 16.D Total Capital Expenditure as a percentage of Total Capital Budget(FM1.11) This indicator measures the extent to which budgeted capital expenditure has been spent during the financial year.
+Capital expenditure is all costs incurred by the municipality to acquire, upgrade, and renew physical assets such as property, plants, buildings, technology, or equipment. collaborative city government 16.E Cash/cost coverage ratio (NKPI) Measures the cash/cost coverage ratio.
 The ratio indicates the ability to meet at least monthly fixed operating commitments from cash and short-term investments, without collecting any additional revenue during that month. (excluding unspent conditional grants).
 Proxy measure for NKPI per MSA Regulation 10(g).
-16.F Net debtors to annual income (NKPI) Measures the Net Debtors to annual income.
-Net current debtors are a measurement of the net amounts due to the City that are realistically expected to be recovered.
+16.F Net debtors to annual income (NKPI) Measures the Net Debtors to annual income.Net current debtors are a measurement of the net amounts due to the City that are realistically expected to be recovered.
 Proxy measure for NKPI per MSA Regulation 10(g).
-16.G Debt (total borrowings) to total operating revenue (NKPI) Measures the Debt to total operating revenue.
-The purpose of the ratio is to provide assurance that sufficient revenue will be generated to repay liabilities.
-Proxy measure for NKPI per MSA Regulation 10(g).
+16.G Percentage of total operating revenue to finance total debt (Total Debt (Borrowing) / Total operating revenue) (FM2.1) The purpose of the indicator is to provide assurance that sufficient revenue will be generated to repay Liabilities.
+Alternatively, it assesses the unicipality's affordability of the total borrowings.
 16.H Kilometres of fibre infrastructure for broadband connectivity installed (km) Measures the Kilometres of fibre cable installed by the City, this excludes all private sector infrastructure networks.
 16.H Kilometres of fibre infrastructure for broadband connectivity installed (km) Measures the Kilometres of fibre cable installed by the City, this excludes all private sector infrastructure networks.